heutzi/PCBS-Simulation_environnement/README.md

 Another import method is `getColorMatrix` that returns a color (RVB format) grid of size height\*width, representing for each pocition either the background color when no object, or the color of one of the object if any.
 This method allows later for graphic representation.

 `Environment` object are also respondible for `EnvObject` creation within itself, through the method `create`.
-This is mainly to avoid conflict with objects that may not allow for superposition, having attribute `isPassable == False`.
+This is mainly to avoid conflict with objects that may not allow superposition, having attribute `isPassable == False`.

-Finally, `Environment` are capable of returning various computations involving some of its feature, such as `populationMax` that returns the absolute `populationMax` given a name (corresponding to EnvAgentGlobal instance), or `getAnyOpaq`, that returns any object at position (x,y) having attribute `isOpaq == True`.
+Finally, `Environment` objects are capable of returning various computations involving some of its feature, such as `populationMax` that returns the absolute `populationMax` given a 'name' (corresponding to an EnvAgentGlobal instance), or `getAnyOpaq`, that returns any object at position (x,y) having attribute `isOpaq == True`.

 ### The EnvObject class